ibm-cloud-docs/citrix-netscaler-vpx/netscaler-basic-configuration.md

 # Basic Load Balancing Configuration
 {: #basic-load-balancing-configuration}

 Consider a company that has a basic social community website where end-users can register for an account that requires no sensitive information, after which the user can log in and post pictures of their pets.
 There are three web/application servers, and one database server to back them up.
 The domain and DNS are hosted with IBM Cloud, and because they have a small environment, the NetScaler and web/app servers are all in the same VLAN.
 This simplifies things, as no further configuration is needed for the NetScaler to set up a basic load balancing policy.
+{: shortdesc}

 The following procedure is an oversimplified explanation of the traffic flow in this instance:

 1. A user enters the URL into their browser.
 2. The URL's DNS record points to one of the Public VIPs on the NetScaler.